bobby-king3/baseball-analytics-python/README.md

 # Baseball Analytics in Python

-Translating baseball analytics concepts from "Analyzing Baseball Data with R" to Python.

 ## About

-This repository contains Python implementations of statistical analyses from the book "Analyzing Baseball Data with R", translated into Python's data science stack (pandas, matplotlib, seaborn, scikit-learn).
+This repository translates baseball analytics concepts from "*Analyzing Baseball Data with R*" to Python using pandas, matplotlib, seaborn, statsmodels, pygam, pybaseball, and scikit-learn.

 **Chapters:**
-- Starting from Chapter 4 (Chapters 1-3 focuses on R installation and basics)
+- Starting from Chapter 4 (Chapters 1-3 cover R installation and basics)
+- Chapters 4-8 complete, with 9, 10, and 13 planned for 2026.

 **Data:**
-- Extended through 2024 season (book uses data through 2022) so some metrics will slightly differ from the book
+- Extended through 2024 season (book uses data through 2022) so some metrics may differ slightly

 ## Installation